Leicim/Leicim/README.md

-ello World, I'm Neckless 💜
+ello World, I'm berat 💜
 GIF

 I am a discord bot developer with a keen eye for details, seeking to advance my growing tech career as a Software Developer and bringing my trouble shooting skills to engineer responsive solutions along with like-minded peers.